 OUC is a municipal utility owned by the citizens of Orlando and governed by a board of commissioners.
-The utility provides electric and water services to more than 245,000 customers in Orlando, St. Cloud and parts of unincorporated Orange and Osceola counties.
-OUC is one of the largest water utilities in the state and serves a population of approximately 442,000.
+As the second largest municipal utility in Florida and 14th largest municipal in the country, OUC provides electric, water, chilled water and/or lighting services to 400,000 customer accounts in Orlando, St. Cloud and parts of unincorporated Orange and Osceola counties.
+OUC is one of the largest water utilities in the state and serves a population of more than 442,000.